faceyspacey/redux-first-router/docs/connectRoutes.md

 its `href` prop, you can change the URLs you use here any time without having to change your application code.

-In general, once you set this up, the only "work" you should expect to do in your component code is diligent use of the `<Link />` component to specify what actions/URLs will be dispatched in markup written to the page, as opposed to in event handlers and thunks.
-It's a simple discpline and minor inversion of control you will have to exercise over how you currently do things with the `mapDispatchToProps` argument to `react-redux`'s `connect` function.
-It's not that you can't still use `mapDispatchToProps`--you just won't want to in order to get SEO benefits for actions that you want to change the address bar (and allow the user to *back/next` through using the browser buttons).
+In general, once you set this up, the only "work" you should expect to do in your component code is diligent use of the `<Link />` component to specify what actions/URLs will be dispatched, and perhaps more importantly what markup will be written to the page.
+You can get the same effect of the address bar changing just by dispatching actions bound as event handlers like you usually do, but that doesn't get you
+`<a>` tags embedded in the page for search engines to pick up.

+To get the benefits of SEO, the changes to your workflow are minor.
+It's an inversion of control where you now specify actions in your components rather than `mapDispatchToProps` handlers.
+Once you get used to it, it will take very little discpline to make this your new way of operating.

+Lastly, it's not that you can't still use `mapDispatchToProps`--you just won't want to in order to get SEO benefits for actions that you want to change the address bar (and allow the user to *back/next` through using the browser buttons).